 During one altercation, Caruso is rescued by Bobbi who is dressed in a fencing outfit and wields a mop as a sword.
 Caruso is discouraged but accepts "being rescued by a girl, again."
 Caruso trudges off to gym class.

 Bobbi is dressed in a fencing outfit because the physical education program is offering fencing as an alternative to the usual bowling.
 Bobbi is an epee fencer and is attending the gym class to demonstrate fencing with Kyle, the instructor.
-During the class, Bobbie teaches Caruso some advanced techniques which he uses in his first bout with Shaq.
-Caruso scores the higher number of points and beats Shaq at fencing.
+During the class, Bobbie teaches Caruso some advanced techniques which he uses in his first bout with Shak.
+Caruso scores the higher number of points and beats Shak at fencing.
 Actually beating someone at something produces a sense of renewal and self-worth for Caruso.

 Caruso wants to join Bobbi's fencing club.
 His parents won't allow it unless his grades improve.
 Caruso has found the motivation to study and his grades improve.
 Caruso takes an after school job doing yard work in order to pay the dues and buy fencing equipment.